 Your Lindenberg Software Backup server needs to have certificates in order for https encryption to work and in order to allow your clients to authenticate that they are communicating with the server they expect to communicate with.
 If clients cannot authenticate the server, they might be disclosing your password and data to someone else.

 As Lindenberg Software Backup supports server name indication, you can have any number of hostnames internally and externally, and use a different certificate for any of them.
 You can view the server name indication also as a special technique for domain validation, as Lindenberg Software Backup will never look for a certificate unless it receives a connection for a specific server name.
-But when it receives a connection, it needs to look for a certificate in the keystore of the local system (to be specific the My section) with a matching canonical name or subject alternative name (supported as of 1.1.6322) or the connection will fail.
+But when it receives a connection, it needs to look for a certificate in the keystore of the local system (to be specific the My section) with a matching canonical name or subject alternative name, or the connection will fail.
 If there are multiple certificates matching, backup always selects the one with the highest validity date.

 The common criteria for this group is that Windows trust these certification authorities out of the box.

 - certificates provided by a Windows certification authority or similar, in fact acting as a private certification authority.
-The certificates issued with NetBIOS names to server and client in a Windows Home Server 2011, a Windows Server Essentials landscape, or the certificates provided by Lights-Out 2.0 also fall into this category.
+The certificates issued with NetBIOS names to server and client in a Windows Home Server 2011, a Windows Server Essentials landscape, or the certificates provided by Lights-Out also fall into this category.

 - self signed certificates or certificates signed by your own certification authorities.
-Obviously you will have to establish trust yourself - either by importing the root certificate on all clients, or by establishing trust on a "Test" connection.
+Obviously you will have to establish trust yourself by importing the root certificate(s) on all clients.

 Do not use http as this will transmit your credentials and all data unencrypted. http is only there for debugging purposes.
 If you are unsure about which option to use, I definitely recommend to try Lights-Out as it has an easy to use user interface.